The Beginner's Mindset: The Future of Law Turned Upside Down

 Maybe Zennovation is indeed the new path to Innovation: “In the beginner’s mind there are many possibilities, in the expert’s mind there are few.”

-Leigh Vickery serves as the director of innovation and marketing for Level 2 Legal Solutions.
+Leigh Vickery serves as the director of strategy and innovation for Level 2 Legal Solutions.